Content Map Terms

 Flu vaccines are free for everyone 6 months and older.
 It's important to get your flu vaccine to protect yourself during the fall and winter.
 To learn more, visit Government of British Columbia: Influenza vaccine (flu vaccine).

 Influenza is an infection of the respiratory system caused by the influenza virus.
 Every year there is a period of time when influenza spreads in our communities and causes disease and outbreaks.
 This is called the influenza season.
 The influenza season varies from year to year.
 The influenza season generally occurs during the fall, winter and early spring.
-On average, it starts in November/December, and lasts until February/March.
+On average, it starts in November or December, and lasts until February or March.

 Everyone 6 months of age and older should get a yearly influenza vaccination with rare exception.

-Vaccination is especially important for people who are at high risk of serious illness from influenza (such as young children, pregnant women, the elderly, and people with certain medical conditions) and those able to transmit or spread influenza to those at high risk.
-This fall and winter, everyone in British Columbia who is six months of age or older can get the influenza vaccine free of charge.
+Vaccination is especially important for people who are at high risk of serious illness from influenza (such as young children, pregnant women, seniors 65 years and older, and people with certain medical conditions) and those able to transmit or spread influenza to those at high risk.
+It is also recommended for children and adults with neurological and neurodevelopmental conditions to get immunized.
+This fall and winter, everyone in British Columbia who is 6 months of age or older can get the influenza vaccine free of charge.

 Pharmacists can immunize people 4 years of age and older with injectable vaccines and 2 years and older with nasal spray influenza vaccine.